dragoon72/notes-leet/Two-Pointer/1-theory.md

 ## Basic Idea:

-Instead of checking every possible pair using two loops Use two pointers -Move them based on conditions
+Instead of checking every possible pair using two loops Use two pointers <br>
+-Move them based on conditions
 <br>
 -Stop when the goal is achieved